AbdullahiAbdulganiyu/Guess-Game/README.md

 Once the guess is exact you get the message, You won Once you guess the random number correctly,  the random number is diplayed for you to see.
 Anytime you guess wrongly you get 1 deducted from your current score.
+Your current score would be the highest you've scored throughout the game